September 11th - 13th, 2020

 While Cordova’s fishing fleet is out gathering nets full of Copper River & Prince William Sound Salmon, its land-based foragers are hunting wild berries, yellow-footed chanterelles and king boletes!
 Those swift swimmers that make it past Cordova’s keen fishermen will head upstream, spawn and leave abundant nutrients on the creek shores, that are picked by fungi and transported to nourish the entire forest.
 Every fall, the community of Cordova welcomes fungus-pluckers, lichen-lovers and friends of the forest & sea for the Cordova Fungus Festival.
-The 12th annual event will take place August 31-September 2, 2018.
+The 13th annual event will take place September 11-13, 2020.
 Hosted at the Cordova Center meeting facility with excursions throughout the surrounding Chugach National Forest, the weekend’s activities explore the natural world in the northernmost coastal temperate rainforest and celebrate the interconnected life-cycle of fungus, salmon and the forest.

 Throughout this three day event, Cordova Fungus Festival attendees will have opportunities to learn more about local mushrooms, participate in art & handcraft workshops, and celebrate mushrooms, salmon and other wild harvested foods in a Wild Harvest Feast.
 There will be daily guided forays, an identification table, expert key note speakers, a wine & cheese mixer, fungus classes, kids' activities and more!
 Bring your baskets, mushroom knives, notepads, cameras and rain gear and join in the fun.
 The Cordova Fungus Festival is supported by volunteers just like you.
 Use the buttons below or call the (907) 424-7260 to register or volunteer today.

 Don't be afraid of fungus!
 Get hands-on tips from an expert on identifying useful edible and dye mushrooms.